People

 PhD Candidate

 Sameer studies the interplay between gastric and neural physiology in disgust.
 He uses machine learning to align electrophysiological recordings from stomach and brain, and tests how they are impacted by pharmacological manipulations.
-The end goals are to better understand the gut-brain connection in disgust, and to reduce the negative impact of daily disgust for NHS workers who deal with bodily effluvia.
+The end goals are to better understand the gut-brain connection in disgust, and to reduce the negative impact of daily disgust for professionals who regularly deal with bodily effluvia.

 Sameer has an undergraduate in Psychology, and postgraduate degrees in Music and in Applied Neuropsychology (all with impressively high marks, merits, and distinctions).
 His PhD is funded by a highly competitive scholarship for international students at Bristol.